What is Autism

 Whilst communicating with people with autism it really helps if they can actually see what you are talking about.
 So showing an object of reference, photo or a picture about what you are saying or writing things down can often make things easier for them and help them.

 While offering autism help, it also works well if you can break down what you want to say into bite size chunks and give the person time to process and respond to each chunk of information before you give them the next bit.
 You can also help people with autism by avoidance of the use of abstract concepts and carefully explaining words and phrases where what you say is actually what you mean with the avoidance of metaphors, jargon or slang.
+Such autism support can help the individuals to be open to their surroundings.

 Give the person every opportunity to let you know what they want by offering choices and try not to anticipate what they want to say.
 If they are having difficulty explaining something, repeat back to them what you have understood so far and encourage them to continue.